evanlaj/e2ee-chat-poc/README.md

 Les clés de chiffrement sont générées et partagée en utilisant le principe d'échange de clé de Diffie-Hellman.

+L'application est en français, mais la totalité du code ainsi que les commentaires sont en anglais.

 ## Description (EN)

 This project is a small socket-based realtime chat with end-to-end encryption using NodeJS, Socket.IO, Express and CryptoJS.

 Keys for the encryption are generated and shared using the Diffie-Hellman key exchange protocole.

+The app is in french, but the whole code, including comments, is in english.

 ## Credits